Ceramic Valve

 7. Frequently asked questions (FAQ)

-1) Why is a Ceramic Valve more durable than a metal one in slurry service?
+1) Why is Ceramic Valve more wear resistance than metal valve in slurry storage?

-Generally, a Ceramic Valve can be installed in any orientation, though for gate designs handling heavy powders, vertical orientation is often preferred to assist with the self-cleaning action.
+In general you can install a Ceramic Valve in any position, for gates on havy powders vertical is preferred to help with the self-cleaning action.

 WhatsApp